samanthangsy/codewords/_weekly diary/10/readme.md

 tinker with sketch.js index.html to link to the quote.js files as sources

 ALTERNATIVE
-maybe create multiple canvases in one .js file and use keyPressed (spacebar
+maybe create multiple canvases in one .js file